abacusorg/AbacusSummit/docs/simulations.rst

 - AbacusSummit_base_c103_ph000, for redshifts 0.8 and above, is missing all field particles and all halo RVs (but not halo PIDs).
 Consequently, the halo cleaning is not present at redshift 0.8 and above.

 - AbacusSummit_base_c004_ph003 is missing full (pack9) time slice outputs for redshifts 0.8 and 1.4.
+And, as a result, no time slice power spectra exist for those redshifts (AB power spectra exist as normal).